-- 1) These rules shall apply regardless of present PT configuration (also if "Not entered manually"). - a) The default value shall be adjusted according to the ETCS axle load parameter.[Table PT.3]. - b) If the default value becomes ≠ 298, the PT code shall always be entered manually.
+1) These rules shall apply regardless of present PT configuration (also if "Not entered manually").

+a) The default value shall be adjusted according to the ETCS axle load category.[Table PT.3].

+b) If the default value becomes $\neq 298$ , the PT code shall always be entered manually.
 Note.
 If the configuration says "Not entered manually" in this case, there could be something wrong.

-- 2) Entered by the driver during STM train data input. - 3) Track and train dependent speed limit (depends on block lengths and braking ability) - Reserve. - 5) Default value can be changed according to the ETCS train category variable NC\TRAIN. - 6) Computed by the STM according to received train parameters. - 7) Installation dependent - 8) Range: corresponding octal values = 000...777. - 9) E.g. if the STM has own antenna and/or own emergency brake output. - 10) Refer to [Table CP].for more information
+- 2) Entered by the driver during STM train data input. - 3) Track and train dependent speed limit (depends on block lengths and braking ability) - 4) Reserve. - 5) Default value can be changed according to the ETCS train category variable NC\TRAIN. - 6) Computed by the STM according to received train parameters. - 7) Installation dependent - 8) Range: corresponding octal values = 000...777. - 9) Reserve. - 10) Refer to [Table CP].for more information